 There are also plenty of shops, bars, and restaurants on the side streets, leading to Mariahilferstrasse, that are worth visiting and exploring.

 Mariahilfenstrasse is an important communication hub for the city of Vienna and a popular shopping street.
-It is worth visiting it and not only for shopping, but to experience real city atmosphere and urban buzz.
+It is worth visiting it not only for shopping but to experience the real city atmosphere and urban buzz.
 Since it is near MuseumsQuartier, it offers a great opportunity to have a break between visits to the museums and galleries.